 Dr. Roberts was overwhelmed.
-He had just found out that his Office Manager, Cathy, the very backbone of his medical practice for the last fifteen years, was suddenly running off to Nepal to become a nun.
+He had just found out that his Office Manager, Rosa, the very backbone of his medical practice for the last fifteen years, was suddenly running off to Mexico to retire.

 Refusing to give up, he took action.